TornadoCookie/OpenRBLX/PATENT.md

 - [ ] The software can upload game files to a server for use by the plurality of users.

 ## Claim 7:
-- [ ] The software can receive a request for an existing model created by a different user.
+- [x] The software can receive a request for an existing model created by a different user.
-- [ ] The software can request a model file for that model from the server.
+- [x] The software can request a model file for that model from the server.
-- [ ] The software can present that model to the user.
+- [x] The software can present that model to the user.
 - [ ] The software can modify the model based on the user's actions.

 ## Claim 8:
-- [ ] The software can receive a request for an existing model created by a different user.
+- [ ] The software can receive a request for an existing game created by a different user.
 - [ ] The software can request a game file for that game from the server.
 - [ ] The software can present that game to the user.
 - [ ] The software allows the user to play that game.